dercodeKoenig/ipda_vs_dqn_m5/readme.md

 Here are just a few things that make trading NNs fail:
 <ol>
-  <li> 20 bars say nearly nothing about price movement</li>
+  <li> 20 bars say nearly nothing about future price movement</li>
   <li> Price does not care about indicators</li>
   <li> With daily candlesticks there is not enough data to train a network without overfitting</li>
-  <li> Higher timeframe movement is influenced on fundamentals and this is not included in candlestick based training</li>
+  <li> Higher timeframe movement is influenced by fundamentals and this is not included in candlestick based training</li>
-  <li> Most Developers do know much about Deep learning and Neural Networks but do not know about the markets and do not know how to prepare candlestick data that a Neural Network can learn from it.
-A NN will not learn from a price vector of 20-40 bars scaled to -1 and 1 because it has no information that can be learned. (data preprocessing)
+  <li> Most developers do not know how the markets deliver price and as a result they do not know how to prepare candlestick data that a Neural Network can learn from it.
+A NN will not learn from a price vector of 20-40 bars scaled to -1 and 1 because it has no information that can be learned.
 </ol>